Henry D. Edelman: Career

 Edelman joined Farmer Mac on June 1, 1989, as president and CEO.
 When he was hired, he told an interviewer the job was a "real challenge" since no staff had been hired to work with him.

 In May 2008, Edelman successfully lobbied the U.S. Congress to expand Farmer Mac's charter to authorize it to purchase and guarantee securities backed by rural utilities loans.
 The expansion was a provision in the Food, Conservation and Energy Act of 2008.

 On September 30, 2008 the Board of Directors removed him as President and CEO of Farmer Mac as part of a restructuring endeavor.
+Endelman joined the faculty of Cornell Law School.